adikabintang/kolor-di-dinding/os/linux_networking_analysis.md

 Image source: https://www.fir3net.com/UNIX/Linux/the-journey-of-a-frame-through-a-linux-based-system.html

+**Ingress:**

 1. NIC receives the frame
-2. The frame is moved to the RAM with DMA
+2. The frame is moved to the RX ring buffer in kernel memory with DMA
 3. NIC raises hardware interrupt to the CPU
-4. The hardware interrupt handler runs device driver and triggers a software interrupt
+4. NIC driver handles the hardware interrupt.
+The interrupt handler *clear*s (like clear bit interrupt) the IRQ, meaning acknowledges the IRQ to the NIC.
+Then, it fires a software interrupt.
-5. The software interrupt handler places the frame to a kernel data structure `sk_buff` (socket buffer)
+5. The software interrupt handler places the frame to a kernel data structure `sk_buff` (socket buffer).
+In this context, the kernel removes the frame from NIC hardware buffer.
-6. The packet is passed to the receive socket buffer
+6. The packet is passed to the receive socket buffer `sk_buff`
 7. Application calls a syscal such as `read()` or `recv()` or `recvfrom()` to read the data in the socket.

+**Egress:**

+- Application `write()` on socket
+- Frame is copied from user space to kernel space send socket buffer
+- Frame is inserted into the output queue `qdisc`
+- The frame is enqueue from th qdisc and moved into TX ring buffer
+- The device driver invokes the NIC DMA engine to transmit the frame
+- When the transmission finishes, the device resise a hardware interrupt to signal transmit completion
+- NIC driver interrupt handler triggers a software interrupt
+- software interrupt handler unmap DMA regions and frees the data

 # Troubleshooting